Adobe-Marketing-Cloud/aep-sdks-documentation/getting-started/validate.md

 # Validation

 As you begin to add solution APIs to your mobile implementation, you are going to want to validate that specific actions and experiences work as intended.
-Adding [Project Griffon](../beta/project-griffon/#what-can-project-griffon-do-for-you) to your application at the beggining of your implementation provides a way to quickly check to make sure the SDK has been instrumented properly and that data is flowing to Adobe Analytics and other solutions.
+Adding [Project Griffon](../beta/project-griffon/#what-can-project-griffon-do-for-you) to your application at the beginning of your implementation provides a way to quickly check to make sure the SDK has been instrumented properly and that data is flowing to Adobe Analytics and other solutions.

 Project Griffon is available across all [SDK platforms and frameworks](https://aep-sdks.gitbook.io/docs/resources/upgrading-to-aep/current-sdk-versions).
 Installation and setup instructions are available [here](../beta/project-griffon/#quick-setup).